JoseRoca/WinFBX/docs/COM/CWmiDisp Class.md

 #### Return value

 A counted reference to the **ISWbemServices** interface.
-Because it is a an addrefed pointer, you must release it when no longer needed.
+Because it is a an addrefered pointer, you must release it when no longer needed.

 # <a name="ServicesPtr"></a>ServicesPtr